Go to content Go to main navigation More in this section

 Make an appointment at any of our clinics to see a doctor about getting a prescription for birth control pills.

-Once our doctor has determined you can safely take the pill and has recommended a good brand for you to try, you can buy your pills right here at our clinic!
+Once our doctor has determined you can safely take the pill and written you a prescription, you can buy your pills right here at our clinic!
+We can also write you an outside prescription if you prefer to purchase them at a pharmacy.
 We will teach you everything you need to know about the pill and answer any questions you have.

 Using birth control pills properly

-The last week of your package contains placebo pills which are inactive (they contain no hormones).
-This placebo week is when you will get your period.
-You are still protected from pregnancy even during this placebo week provided you have taken your pills correctly during the cycle.
+The last week or few days of your package contains placebo pills or sugar pills which are inactive (they contain no hormones).
+During this placebo time is when you will experience a withdrawal bleed (similar to period bleeding).
+You are still protected from pregnancy even during this time provided you have taken your pills correctly during the package and begin again on schedule.

-A period or bleed outside this week is not uncommon.
+Bleeding or spotting outside this placebo time is not uncommon.
+It does not mean the pill is not effective.
+Spotting is more likely if you have taken your pills inconsistently.
 If midcycle bleeding persists, speak to a physician.

 Starting the birth control pill

-If you take your first pill on the first day of your period, you are protected right away against pregnancy.
+If begin taking your first pill on the first day of your period, you are protected immediately against pregnancy.

 You may also do a “quick start” method which means you start your pills as soon as they are prescribed, regardless of where you are in your cycle.
-With this quick start method, you should use a back-up method of birth control, such as condoms, for at least the first 7 days.
+With this quick start method, you must use a back-up method of birth control, such as condoms, for at least the first 7 days to limit your risk of pregnancy.

 When to use backup birth control